1andgraf/discord-bot/README.md

 ## Overview

 Discord bot written in Python using `discord.py`.
-It provides features for text-to-speech using Eleven Labs, music playback from YouTube, and voice recognition.
-Users can interact with it using prefixed commands (`^`), interactive buttons and voice.
+It provides features for text-to-speech using Eleven Labs, music playback, and voice recognition.
+Interact with it using commands (`^`), buttons and voice.

 ## Commands